jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 date = "2025-06-10"
 +++

-About once a year or so I have an unusually vivid dream.
-Do these dreams actually differ from other dreams?
-Or do I just wake up at an unusual moment?
+About once a year or so, I have an unusually vivid dream.
+I'm not sure if these dreams actually differ from others, or if I just wake up at an unusual moment.

 In any case, these are dreams that stand out to me, and the visuals are often the most interesting bit.
-Everything appears crystal clear and detailed as I dream, and after getting up, the imagery stays very present in my mind for a while.
+Everything appears crystal clear and detailed as I dream, and after getting up, the imagery stays etched in my mind for a while.

 In some cases, I've documented these rare dreams with a few sentences.
 To my surprise, it turned out that just a short summary is enough to restore the imagery in my mind later – in some cases even years later.
-After waiting long enough, the impression is quite akin to a memory, just more outlandish.
+After waiting long enough, the impression resembles any other visual memory, except that it feels a bit more alien.

 I've sometimes considered making sketches of these dreams, but it always seemed too cumbersome.
 Could I do it with AI instead?
-It's been a while since I [took image generation models on a test run](/posts/2023/feeding-song-lyrics-into-dall-e-3-midjourney-and-stable-diffusion/).
-So I decided to do another tour, trying to make them generate images that are as close to what I have in mind as possible.
+It's been a while since I [took image generation models on a test run](/posts/2023/feeding-song-lyrics-into-dall-e-3-midjourney-and-stable-diffusion/), so I decided to do another tour.
+This time I wanted to see if AI would give me a decent approximation of dream visuals without spending a lot of time on prompt engineering.

 These are the results.